mihailthebuilder/simplyfeed/README.md

 - Backgroud - contains all the [background scripts](https://developer.chrome.com/docs/extensions/mv2/background_pages/)
 - Content - holds the [content scripts](https://developer.chrome.com/docs/extensions/mv2/content_scripts/)
 - Popup - has the code for the [extension popup](https://developer.chrome.com/docs/extensions/mv2/user_interface/#popup)
-- Test - page with several items which enable me to run some of the [automated tests](#automated-tests) on the extension
+- Test - enables me to run some of the [automated tests](#automated-tests) on the extension

 # Features